 WELMEC is effectively a guide to best practice based on the Measuring Instruments Directive 2004/22/EC.
 Whilst being a guide, it has become widely accepted as the desired standard across Europe.
 The organisation is now also recognised by the European Commission.

 The recorder contains device-specific parameters that can be adjusted to allow the end user a high degree of customisation and individual configuration.
 However, the legally relevant parameters are not adjustable.
 This means that your data recorders will be collecting accurate and valid information, this is key to ensuring that your fleet is meeting your exacting standards.
 In addition to this, any changes that are made will be logged automatically, providing a secure forensic audit trail and thereby ensuring that your company adheres to the increasingly stringent guidelines within the temperature controlled transport industry.

 The Transcan® system has integrated RAM storage, this is non-removable storage that is incorporated within the measuring instrument.
-Seven Telematics are not satisfied by simply achieving the minimum requirements demanded by legislative bodies within the industry, this is why Transcan® will store data for two years, rather than a single year as needed by EN12830.
+Transcan are not satisfied by simply achieving the minimum requirements demanded by legislative bodies within the industry, this is why Transcan® will store data for two years, rather than a single year as needed by EN12830.
 By combining these features the Transcan® system offered by Seven Telematics is truly tamper-proof.

 Here at Transcan we understand that researching legislation is a time consuming task, so if anything you have read is unclear or you have any further questions please contact us.